 First, the Executive Committee of ICMI decides upon a theme.

-It then appoints an International Program Committee (IPC), which on behalf of ICMI is responsible for conducting the Study.
-Usually, a country that is willing to host the corresponding Study Conference has been identified concurrently with the appointment of the IPC.
+It then appoints two co-chairs and the International Program Committee (IPC), which on behalf of ICMI is responsible for conducting the Study.
+Usually, a country that is willing to host the corresponding ICMI Study Conference has been identified concurrently with the appointment of the IPC.

 The first task of the IPC is to produce a Discussion Document in which a number of key issues and sub-themes related to the theme of the Study are identified and described in a preliminary manner.
 The Discussion Document is widely disseminated internationally to solicit papers from the field.

-From these submissions, invitations are issued to a limited number of participants (about 80) in an international conference constituting a working forum that investigates the theme of the study.
+From these submissions, invitations are issued to a limited number of participants (about 80) to participate in an international conference (ICMI Study Conference) constituting a working forum that investigates the theme of the study.
 Particular emphasis is given to bringing together to the Study conference both experts in the field and newcomers with interesting ideas or promising work in progress, as well as to gathering representatives with a variety of backgrounds from different regions, traditions and cultures.

 This process typically stretches over a period of about three to four years per study.